rollup/rollup/docs/plugin-development/index.md

 }
 ```

 Emits a new file that is included in the build output and returns a `referenceId` that can be used in various places to reference the emitted file.
-You can emit either chunks or assets.
+You can emit chunks, prebuilt chunks or assets.

-In both cases, either a `name` or a `fileName` can be supplied.
+When emitting chunks or assets, either a `name` or a `fileName` can be supplied.
 If a `fileName` is provided, it will be used unmodified as the name of the generated file, throwing an error if this causes a conflict.
 Otherwise, if a `name` is supplied, this will be used as substitution for `[name]` in the corresponding [`output.chunkFileNames`](../configuration-options/index.md#output-chunkfilenames) or [`output.assetFileNames`](../configuration-options/index.md#output-assetfilenames) pattern, possibly adding a unique number to the end of the file name to avoid conflicts.
 If neither a `name` nor `fileName` is supplied, a default name will be used.
+Prebuilt chunks must always have a `fileName`.

 You can reference the URL of an emitted file in any code returned by a [`load`](#load) or [`transform`](#transform) plugin hook via `import.meta.ROLLUP_FILE_URL_referenceId`.
 See [File URLs](#file-urls) for more details and an example.